antonmry/jexler/side/guide/guide.md

       return false
     }

-The three parameters are:
+Parameters are:

 * `Service service`: The service where the issue occurred, may be null.
 * `String message`: A message that provides information about the issue.
 * `Exception exception`: The exception (if any) that caused the issue, may be null.

-Tracked issues are always additionally logged with level error.
+Tracked issues are always additionally logged with level error (as a single line, with full stack trace, if available, and with linebreaks translated to '%n').

 ###View Log

 ![web gui view log file](jexler-gui-log.jpg)

+Note that newest log entries are on top.

 ###Customizing (and Security)